cobianzo/asim-solar-project/README.md

 # TODO NEXT

-Bugs: invert horizontal and vertical for rotated segments.
+DONE: Bugs: invert horizontal and vertical for rotated segments.
+DONE: misure in mm
+DONE: superficie panelli, deleted segment surface.
+:add space between pannelli.

 Bugs: when changing length, height, power, we deactivate the Model.
-Save data in form submitted
+Calculate sq meters of the rectangle.
+Removed the one from the segment (not reliable) Save data in form submitted
 Add Save form in every step.
 Add all PHP CS to all files.